kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 ## The .dash file format

-for MQTT Hyperdash V.1.00 (c) by Markus Hoffmann
+for MQTT Hyperdash V.1.02 (c) by Markus Hoffmann

 MQTT Hyperdash runs so-called dash-files.
 Dash-files are simple text files, consisting of UTF-8 encoded ASCII text.
-They can be edited by any text editor.
+They can be edited by any text editor, or by the special application "dashdesign" which comes with the MQTT-Hyperdash package.

+The format is as follows:

 Each line contains the definition of one element.
 If the last character of the line is a '\' (backslash), the next line will be linked to this line.
 You can